Towards electrical domain-wall control in polyacetylene-based electronic nanodevices: Results

-To emphasize the quantized nature of the accumulated charge, as an argument in favor of the topological origin of these transitions being the formation of voltage-induced CWDs, in Figs.~\ref{fig:energy_and_charge}(a) and (b) we show, respectively, as functions of the applied voltage $V_{g}$, the total energy of the system (i.e., electronic plus lattice) and the absolute net charge contained at each gate region.
-In panel (a) we can visualize the energy of the lowest configuration (thick lines) for each voltage stability range.
-In addition, note the occurrence of level crossings giving rise to quantum phase transitions, at (critical) voltage values, as we discussed above.
-In panel (b) we can see that the charge contained in each gate region is a strictly constant integer value between transition voltages.
-These quantized charges are associated with different solitonic phases of tPA and are as robust to changes in $V_{g}$ as the lattice profile of the stable configuration, which is consistent with the gate net charge coming from the CWDs.
-There exists a simple analytical link between the two panels of Fig.~\ref{fig:energy_and_charge}, as the absolute excess charge per gate $Q_{g}$ can be obtained by deriving the total energy $E_{\textbf{GS}}$ with respect to the external potential $V_{g}$, making use of the Hellman Feynman theorem:
+In panel (b) we show the total charge $Q_g$ bound at each gate region, which follows a perfect quantization step corresponding directly to the stability range of a given configuration.
+This implies that the voltage-induced quantized charges are as stable to variations in $V_g$ as the lattice configurations themselves.
+There is a simple analytical connection between the two panels of Fig.~\ref{fig:energy_and_charge}, as the excess charge per gate $Q_{g}$ can be obtained by deriving the total ground-state energy $E_{\text{GS}}$ with respect to the external potential $V_{g}$, making use of the Hellman-Feynman theorem:

-where the factor 2 is obtained due to the symmetry of the perturbation, as shown in Section~A of the supplementary material (SM).
-The remarkable simplicity of this expression is related to the fact that the capacitive coupling term contributes to the total energy as the electrostatic potential energy of the charges accumulated per gate due to the applied external voltage.
+where the factor 2 is obtained due to the anti-symmetry of the gates, as shown in Appendix \ref{sec:appendix}.
+The remarkable simplicity of this expression is related to the fact that the capacitive coupling term contributes to the total energy as a electrostatic potential energy term due to the charges accumulated (per gate) by the effect of $V_g$.

-In Section~B of the SM, we provide evidence that the perturbed molecular solutions are not only robust over a range of voltages (see e.g. Fig.~\ref{fig:energy_and_charge}(b)), but also to strong noise in the applied voltage profile $\mu_{n}$, which may originate from normal room temperature fluctuations or aspects related to the non-ideality of an experimental setup.
+In Fig.~\ref{fig:eigenenergies} we show the evolution of the electronic spectrum inside the energy gap, as a function of $V_{g}$.
+Here, the topological phase transitions can be seen as abrupt changes in the electronic single-particle spectrum, with changes being more pronounced for the intra-gap states.
+Note that while the electronic spectrum varies smoothly within intervals of phase stability, the lattice distortion profile remains robust and visibly unaffected.
+It is also worth noting that the spectrum has particle-hole symmetry, as dictated by Eq. (\ref{eq:particle_hole}).